-When it comes to the Groom’s big day, every effort should be take to make sure he stands out from his groomsmen.
-Although this sounds like it should be easy, matters become difficult when you consider the need to differentiate is balanced by the need to keep everyone inline with the theme of the wedding.
+When it comes to the Groom’s big day, every effort should be taken to make sure he stands out from his groomsmen.
+Although this sounds like it should be easy, matters become difficult when you consider the need to differentiate is balanced by the need to keep everyone in line with the theme of the wedding.
 Below we’ve given a few ways a groom can stand out but still be very tasteful in his style.

 Switch up the Jacket

-One subtle way to distinguish the groom from the rest of his wedding party is to put him in a different styled dinner jacket or suit jacket.
-For instance, if the rest of the guys are wearing a two button jacket, the groom can wear the one button variety.
-Or, the groom can wear a double breasted jacket while his friends sport a single breasted cut.
+One subtle way to distinguish the groom from the rest of his wedding party is to put him in a differently styled dinner jacket or suit jacket.
+For instance, if the rest of the guys are wearing a two-button jacket, the groom can wear the one-button variety.
+Or, the groom can wear a double-breasted jacket while his friends sport a single-breasted cut.
 Small differences like these are a great way to get the groom noticed without the appearance of trying too hard.

 Aside from alternate colours, the groom can achieve contrast by wearing different versions of accessories than what his groomsmen are wearing.
 For instance, a completely different boutonniere would set the groom apart.
 Or, if the groomsmen are all wearing jacket, shirt and tie, then the groom can add a vest.
-Same goes for the tie.
+The same goes for the tie.
 He can wear a bow tie, while his friends wear a Windsor knot.
-With this approach there are as many possibilities as there are accessories.
+With this approach, there are as many possibilities as there are accessories.

 These are just a few ideas to get you started.
-Ask your Style Advisor for input.
+Ask your Wil Valor clothier for input.
 He or she will have many strategies for helping the groom stand out and look his very best for the day.